AVM-Consulting/oracle-db-password-reset/README.md

 #### All below steps run on host where password reset tool is installed. "toolhost"

-2. Install Oracle client software on the machine.
+2. Install Oracle client software.
 (Instant client is good enough)

 3. Create env file: